jfx2006/tb-migration-scripts/README.md

-# Fluent Migrations
+# Thunderbird Fluent Migrations

-This repository stores a copy of each migration module created for Gecko strings, and a script to run the migrations.
+This repository stores a copy of each migration module created for Comm strings, and a script to run the migrations.

 ## Set up the system